jiny2001/CVPR_paper_search_tool/README.md

 [ICCV Paper Search Tool](https://iccv2017-paper-search-tool.appspot.com/) is now working on GAE/p!

 This project is a sample of building sentence vectors and clustering for CVPR papers.
-Previously I used word2vec and this one is for [fasttext](https://research.fb.com/fasttext/) from [Facebook Research](https://research.fb.com/).
+Previously I used word2vec but this one is for [fasttext](https://research.fb.com/fasttext/) from [Facebook Research](https://research.fb.com/).

 # Steps

 ## 0. Scraping

-Scraping paper info (title, abstract and PDF) from [CVPR open access repository](http://openaccess.thecvf.com/CVPR2017.py).
+Scrape paper info (title, abstract and PDF) from [CVPR open access repository](http://openaccess.thecvf.com/CVPR2017.py).
 Then extracts words to build a corpus.
-Scraping HTML/PDF is a little off-topic for this sample, so I deleted those scraping code from this repository.
+Scraping HTML/PDF is a little off-topic for this sample, so I removed those scraping code from this repository.

 ```
-After extracting text from each PDF, we processes roughly like below.
+After extracting text from each PDF, we pre-processes like below.

 Remove "-" with "/n" to concatenate words divided by CR.
 Then replace "-" with " ".